-- 6.1 Membership on the MAC for the 2010 year for both discretionary and compulsory class members will be for either one or two years with the opportunity for reappointment after this time period has lapsed. - 6.2 For the calendar year beginning 1 January 2010, the term of membership will be determined by the IMO conducting a ballot.
-Half of the then current members will be appointed for one year and the remainder will be appointed for a two-year term.
-The ballot will be designed so that no particular class of membership will be completely rotated out in a single year.
+- 6.1.
+Membership on the MAC for the 2010 year for both discretionary and compulsory class members was for either one or two years with the opportunity for reappointment after this time period lapsed. - 6.2.
+For the calendar year beginning 1 January 2010, the term of membership was determined by the IMO conducting a ballot.
+Half of the then current members were appointed for one year and the remaining members were appointed for a two-year term.
+The ballot was designed so that no particular class of membership would be completely rotated out in a single year.
 For example all Market Generator representatives would not be up for renewal in a single year.
-Members chosen by ballot for a one year term will be eligible for reappointment to an additional two-year term if they meet the appointment criteria at the time. - 6.3 Thereafter, the term of appointment of discretionary class members will be two years.
-This is to ensure consistency in decision making and that all sections of the industry are adequately represented as the market matures. - 6.4 Compulsory class membership, after inaugural membership has expired, is for two years to ensure consistency of representation.
-At the lapse of tenure, compulsory class members will be able to reconfirm their nominated individual representative to serve on the MAC. - 6.5 The IMO may appoint new members into compulsory and discretionary class positions, if necessary, when members are no longer representative of the class.
-This includes situations where the member's employment changes to being employed by an entity outside of the member's class of representation or upon occurrence of any of the events listed clause 2.3.11 of the Market Rules. - 6.6 There are no restrictions on the number of times a member can be reappointed to the MAC, but in making appointments the IMO's objective is to get the best representation of the industry over time to ensure a dynamic MAC that is representative of the market. - 6.7 MAC members will be reappointed based on the IMO's assessment of individuals against the appointment criteria outlined in section 4 of this guideline to ensure that they conform to the requirements and are representative of their class.
+Members chosen by ballot for a one year term were eligible for reappointment to an additional two-year term if they met the appointment criteria at the time. - 6.3.
+Since then, the term of appointment of discretionary class members is two years (subject to the exception specified in clause 8.2).
+This is to ensure consistency in decision making and that all sections of the industry are adequately represented as the market matures. - 6.4.
+Compulsory class membership, since inaugural membership has expired, is for two years (subject to the exception specified in clause 8.2) to ensure consistency of representation.
+At the lapse of tenure, compulsory class members are able to reconfirm their nominated individual representative to serve on the MAC. - 6.5.
+The Rule Change Panel may appoint new members into compulsory and discretionary class positions, if necessary, when members are no longer representative of the class.
+This includes situations where the member's employment changes to being employed by an entity outside of the member's class of representation or upon occurrence of any of the events listed in clause 2.3.11 of the Market Rules. - 6.6.
+There are no restrictions on the number of times a member can be reappointed to the MAC, but in making appointments the Rule Change Panel's objective is to get the best representation of the industry over time to ensure a dynamic MAC that is representative of the market. - 6.7.
+MAC members will be reappointed based on the Rule Change Panel's assessment of individuals against the appointment criteria outlined in section 4 of this guideline to ensure that they conform to the requirements and are representative of their class.